--South Park Mall – if you just want to shop at a posh mall that has all the top shelf stores, this is your place.
-The Cowfish sushi burger bar is nearby and definitely worth a stop!
+-South Park Mall – if you just want to shop at a posh mall that has all the luxury stores, this is your place.
+Another location of the previously mentioned Cowfish is located here!

--Named after the famous pioneer Daniel Boone, it is home to Appalachian State University, Appalachian Mountain Brewery and countless outdoor activities for both winter sports and water sports in the warmer months.
+-Named after the famous pioneer Daniel Boone, it is home to Appalachian State University, the above pictured Appalachian Mountain Brewery and countless outdoor activities for both winter sports and water sports in the warmer months.

 Chimney Rock, Pilot Mountain, and Grandfather Mountain